Large-scale quantization of trace I: Finite propagation operators: -theory, cyclic homology and the Chern character

 Quite generally, Chern characters are natural transformations comparing some flavor of $K$-theory with some flavor of cyclic homology.
 In this section, we review the general theory needed for the formulation of the Kubo and Kitaev pairings in these terms in Section \ref{SectionIntegralityKubo}.

 \paragraph{Abstract properties.}

 For any $n \in \Z$ and any $m \geq 0$, there is a \emph{Chern character} homomorphism

 where we sometimes leave out the indices $n, m$, depending on the context.
-For fixed $n$, the Chern characters have the property that the Chern characters for different $m$ are related by the $S$-operator \eqref{Soperator} through the formula
+For fixed $n$, the Chern characters have the property that the different Chern characters are related by the $S$-operator \eqref{Soperator} through the formula

 This relation is a shadow of the fact that the Chern character actually takes values in \emph{periodic} cyclic homology $HP_n(\sA)$, see \cite[11.4.3]{Loday}.
 Because the latter theory is homotopy invariant (in the sense that the evaluation maps $\sA[x] \to \sA$ induce isomorphisms in $HP$, see \cite{Goodwillie}), the Chern character factorizes naturally through homotopy $K$-theory,